 As we’re nearing the end of our best BJJ closed guard instructionals guide, we have a real treat lined up for you.
 Pan No-Gi champion and World Masters Champion Abraham Marte is here to bring you his highly competitive aggressive closed guard system.
 Marte is a man everyone knows and fears for his closed guard abilities.
 He has never strayed from the position, meaning he has been perfecting it for decades now.
 That is exactly why his “Aggressive Closed Guard” DVD is such a treat.

 This instructional might just turn out to be the simplest one yet.
-Still, you’ll be amazed how effective every single move in it is!
+Still, you’ll be amazed at how effective every single move in it is!
 Marte likes to work fast, not wasting time on elaborate positions and attacks.
 Instead, he sticks to what he knows work- aggressive attacks from the closed guard.
-In this DVD, those are backtakes, sweeps, armlocks, Triangles, and collar chokes.
+In this DVD, those are back takes, sweeps, armlocks, Triangles, and collar chokes.
 In each of these categories, Marte offers several ways of getting what you’re after.
-However, submissions make up form most of this instructional, including the coveted Hammer-Lock barely anyone knows how to use.
+However, submissions make up from most of this instructional, including the coveted Hammer-Lock barely anyone knows how to use.
 A six points sequence for tournaments is also inside, for those really sharpening their tournament game.

 Hands down the most uniquely named instructional in our best BJJ Closed Guard instructionals guide.
 Priit Mihkelson is one crazy character that knows his grappling, though.
 The Estonian black belt travels the world with BJJ Globetrotters teaching invaluable concepts and systems.
 His “Grilled Chicken Guard” is now available on DVD, and it is not something you should miss out on.

 This is, first and foremost, guard retention instructional.
-That means that across four volumes, you get different ways o maintaining your guard against most passing attacks.
-IN fact, the entire first volume is all about maintaining the Grilled Chicken.
+That means that across four volumes, you get different ways of maintaining your guard against most passing attacks.
+In fact, the entire first volume is all about maintaining the Grilled Chicken.
 Defensive movements make up the second part, while part three covers dealing with plenty of passing options.
 Disc four picks up for the same spot, offering options to prevent and deflect passes like the knee cut and even leg lock attacks.
 This is one DVD that is certain to change your game for the better.

 The DVD has four different volumes, covering unique Xande Ribeiro concepts.
 The First one is all about the Super holds system, a concept that’ll stop every passer in their tracks.
-The second volume moves on to cross knee defense.
+The second volume moves on to cross-knee defense.
 This is a system you use when opponents manage to open your closed guard up.
-With Xande’s strategies, you’ll be able to get back to the closed guard even form spots like bottom Kesa Gatame and side control.
+With Xande’s strategies, you’ll be able to get back to the closed guard even from spots like bottom Kesa Gatame and side control.
 Moreover, he shares his Diamond Concept of defense, one that includes the cross knee and Superholds concepts.
 This is an instructional great for anyone, but higher belts that are looking to compete will definitely benefit the most.

 For now, this completes our Best BJJ Closed Guard Instructionals Guide.
-WE offered reviews of each and every one of the top DVD’s to help you develop a nasty closed guard.
-Form old school concepts like Faria’s, through innovative guard like the Williams guard, all the way to defensive concepts like Mihkelsons, you now have many options.
+WE offered reviews of each and every one of the top DVDs to help you develop a nasty closed guard.
+From old school concepts like Faria’s, through innovative guard like the Williams guard, all the way to defensive concepts like Mihkelsons, you now have many options.
 Just remember that this is not the end product, though.
 Insturcitonals will keep on coming, and we’ll make sure to look at them all as they do.
 That means that we’ll update this article on a regular basis, so make sure you check back!